We use cookies to analyze site traffic and improve your experience.

 Key Factors

-• Price at near 52‑week high resistance
+• Price near resistance with decreasing volume

-• High dividend payout ratio
+• High dividend yield but unsustainable payout

 Medium Term